platformsh/legacy-cli/README.md

-  auth:info                                 Display your account information auth:login (login)                        Log in to Platform.sh auth:logout (logout)                      Log out of Platform.sh db db:dump                                   Create a local dump of the remote database db:size                                   Estimate the disk usage of a database
+  auth:info                                 Display your account information auth:login (login)                        Log in to Platform.sh auth:logout (logout)                      Log out of Platform.sh certificate certificate:add                           Add an SSL certificate to the project certificate:delete                        Delete a certificate from the project certificate:get                           View a certificate certificate:list (certificates)           List project certificates db db:dump                                   Create a local dump of the remote database db:size                                   Estimate the disk usage of a database